When Should You File A Workers' Comp Claim?

 If the employer is required by law to carry workers' compensation and doesn't, the Minnesota Special Compensation Fund will step in and pay your benefits with some exceptions.
 Certain employers are not required to carry workers' compensation insurance like a "family farm" that paid less than $8,000 in cash wages to employees for the preceding year, or the sole owners of a business who have elected not to carry workers' compensation insurance for themselves.
 In these cases, you would not be able to apply for benefits from the Fund.

 The first thing to do if you are in this situation is find out if your employer is required to carry workers' compensation insurance.
-Contact an attorney as soon as possible, or call the Minnesota Department of Labor and Industry at the number listed above.
+Contact an attorney as soon as possible, or call the Minnesota Department of Labor and Industry.
 In addition, you may be able to sue for negligence if an employer required to do so doesn't carry workers' compensation insurance.

 NO!
 Minnesota law prohibits an employer from "discharging or threatening" to discharge an employee for seeking workers' compensation benefits.
 And the penalties are stiff: guilty employers must pay lost workers' compensation benefits, attorney fees and punitive damages.
 There may also be an additional claim separate from workers' compensation for wrongful termination or employment discrimination.